RNA-induced silencing complex: Heterochromatin formation

 Some RISCs are able to directly target the genome by recruiting histone methyltransferases to form heterochromatin at the gene locus, silencing the gene.
 These RISCs take the form of a RNA-induced transcriptional silencing complex (RITS).
 The best studied example is with the yeast RITS.

 RITS has been shown to direct heterochromatin formation at centromeres through recognition of centromeric repeats.
 Through base-pairing of siRNA (guide strand) to target chromatin sequences, histone-modifying enzymes can be recruited.

 The mechanism is not well understood; however, RITS degrade nascent mRNA transcripts.
 It has been suggested this mechanism acts as a 'self-reinforcing feedback loop' as the degraded nascent transcripts are used by RNA-dependent RNA polymerase (RdRp) to generate more siRNAs.

 In Schizosaccharomyces pombe and Arabidopsis, the processing of dsRNA targets into siRNA by Dicer RNases can initiate a gene silencing pathway by heterochromatin formation.
 An Argonaute protein known as AGO4 interacts with the small RNAs that define heterochromatic sequences.
 A histone methyl transferase (HMT), H3K9, methylates histone H3 and recruits chromodomain proteins to the methylation sites.
 DNA methylation maintains the silencing of genes as the heterochromatin sequences can be established or spread.

 DNA elimination

-The siRNA generated by RISCs seem to have a role in degrading DNA during somatic macronucleus development in protozoa Tetrahymena.
+The siRNA generated by RISCs seem to have a role in degrading DNA during somatic macronucleus development in ciliates of the genus Tetrahymena.
 It is similar to the epigenetic control of heterochromatin formation and is implied as a defense against invading genetic elements.